Tikiri Bandara Panabokke II: Political career

 In 1907 he was elected a member of the Local Board, Gampola and was re-elected every two years until he resigned his seat in 1924.
 In 1921 he was nominated as the Kandiyan member to a Legislative Council of Ceylon along with Meedeniya Adigar.
 In 1931, the introduction of universal adult franchise he was elected from Gampola to the State Council of Ceylon which had been created after reforms of the legislature replacing the Legislative Council.
 There he was elected as the first Minister of Health to head the State Council Committee on Health and was a member of the first Board of Ministers.
 During his tenor as Minister, he built a new hospital in Gampola and played a key role in controlling the Malaria epidemic of 1933.
+In the 1936 State Council election, Panabokke lost to R.S.S.
+Gunawardena, while attempting to retain the Gampola constituency.

 In 1935 he was appointed as chairman of the Kandyan Law Commission and he became the first Ceylonese to be elected chairman of the board of the Tea Research Institute Talawakele, where he served from 1943 to 1945.
 In 1945 he succeeded Sir Baron Jayatilake as Ceylon Government's representative in India.
 He was a member of the Kandy National Museum Advisory Committee.